maphim/chatgpt-backend/README.md

 - [x] Create api chat with GPT.
 - [x] Store converations.
+- [ ] Detect questions containing source code to properly navigate the model.
 - [ ] Speak via Google Speech (Google Translate)

 # How to use